RajeevKPurdue/WaterCol_App_PSIV/README.md

 - 4GB RAM minimum (8GB recommended)
 - 500MB free disk space

-## Attribution

 ## Citation
 If you use this software in your research, please cite:

-[Your Name].
-(Year).
-[Repository Name].
-GitHub. https://github.com/username/repo-name
+Kumar, R. (2025).
+WaterCol_App_PSIV: Application to Process, Summarize, Interpolate, and Visualize water column sensor data.
+GitHub. https://github.com/RajeevKPurdue/WaterCol_App_PSIV

 Or in academic format:
-Author, A. (2025).
-Project Title.
+Kumar, R. (2025).
+WaterCol_App_PSIV: Application to Process, Summarize, Interpolate, and Visualize water column sensor data.
 Software.
-GitHub repository. https://github.com/username/repo
+GitHub repository. https://github.com/RajeevKPurdue/WaterCol_App_PSIV

 ## License

-This project is licensed under the [MIT](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

+## Acknowledgments
+If you use this code in published work, please acknowledge its use and cite any relevant publications.
 ## Acknowledgments

 If you use this code in published work, please acknowledge its use and cite any relevant publications.